awokurka/garmin-fit-battery/README.md

 `docker build -t garmin-fit-battery .`

 ## Can you check my .fit File?
 Can you add the follwing feature?
-This Code is free software, published under the GPL.
+This Code is free software, published under MIT License.
 Feel free to clone and edit it so that it fits your needs.

 ## Did you write the .fit Parser on your own?
 No i just wrote some wrapper around it, you can find the original Library here: https://github.com/dtcooper/python-fitparse